NixOS/rfcs/rfcs/0000-commonmark-docs.md

 - reStructuredText (RST) has wider adoption than Asciidoc.
 - Most Python projects use it.
 The Python ecosystem is deep and wide.
-- Good and mature toolchains like Sphynx exist to process RST files.
+- Good and mature toolchains like Sphinx exist to process RST files.

 Cons: